eagle-io/docs/source/topics/nodes/datasource_datalogger/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 For *Campbell Scientific [PakBus]* dataloggers that share the same connection, data collection will automatically occur in sequence.
 The sequence is ordered from oldest to newest (the date the datalogger was created in eagle.io).

-In-Sequence Collection for TCP Client
-     When using the *TCP Client* transport, all dataloggers which have the same internet address and port number share the same connection.
-If one datalogger is configured for scheduled collection, then on completion it will trigger collection of the next datalogger which shares the same connection.
-Dataloggers which have their own schedule will not be triggered by in-sequence collection.
-Therefore, best practice is to configure a schedule on only one of the dataloggers that share the same connection, and allow the others to be automatically collected in sequence.

 In-Sequence Collection for TCP Callback
      When using the *TCP Callback* transport, all dataloggers which have the same device id share the same connection, and these will also be collected in sequence whenever the device connects to eagle.io.